Choose the best health plan for your situation:

 When it comes to selecting a health insurance plan, the premium is the most important factor for many shoppers – especially those who are currently healthy.
 But price shouldn’t be the only factor upon which you base your selection, even if your primary concern is financial (as opposed to factors such as provider networks, drug formularies, and quality ratings).

-Does the American Rescue Plan change anything about choosing a health plan?
+Does the Inflation Reduction Act change anything about choosing a health plan?

-The temporary subsidy enhancements created by the American Rescue Plan (ARP) make it more important than ever for people to actively consider their coverage for 2021 and 2022, to ensure that they’re getting the best possible value from their health coverage.
+The temporary subsidy enhancements created by the American Rescue Plan (ARP) and extended by the Inflation Reduction Act make it more important than ever for people to actively consider their coverage options, to ensure that they’re getting the best possible value from their health coverage.

 Determine your worst-case scenario.

 The worst-case scenario is pretty easy to determine.
 Just add the total annual premiums plus the maximum out-of-pocket for each plan, and see how they stack up.
-If you qualify for a premium subsidy (keeping in mind that they’re larger and more widely available in 2021 and 2022, due to the ARP), be sure to use the after-subsidy premium for each plan when you’re calculating how much the coverage will cost (you can find this even before you create an account with the exchange, by using the exchange’s plan browsing tool; it only takes a minute or two and doesn’t need any identifying data; the regular additional subsidies under the ARP began to be available in most states as of April, but for people who are receiving unemployment benefits in 2021, the additional subsidy amounts under the ARP are expected to be displayed on HealthCare.gov as of July 2021, and there are varying dates for this among the state-run exchanges).
+If you qualify for a premium subsidy (keeping in mind that they’re larger and more widely available due to the ARP), be sure to use the after-subsidy premium for each plan when you’re calculating how much the coverage will cost.

 The ACA’s limit on out-of-pocket maximums makes this sort of financial comparison easier than it was in the past.
-In 2021, no ACA-compliant plan has a maximum out-of-pocket that exceeds $8,550 for an individual or $17,100 for a family.
+In 2023, ACA-compliant plans will have a maximum out-of-pocket of no more than $9,100 for an individual or $18,200 for a family.
 And as has been the case since 2016, all family plans are required to have embedded individual out-of-pocket maximums.
-That means no single individual on a family plan will be required to pay more than $8,550 in out-of-pocket costs for in-network care, even if the family deductible has not yet been met.
+That means no single individual on a family plan will be required to pay more than $9,100 in out-of-pocket costs for in-network care, even if the family deductible has not yet been met.

 But some plans – especially at the Gold and Platinum level, plus Silver-level plans for people who qualify for cost-sharing reductions – have maximum out-of-pocket limits that are significantly lower than those amounts.
 And they also cover more expenses before the out-of-pocket maximum is reached.
 Those factors are important to consider when you’re comparing the overall cost of various plans.

-Let’s look at a hypothetical example for Kelly, a single 35-year-old applicant who doesn’t qualify for subsidies (even under the ARP, this is possible; it depends on the cost of the benchmark plan relative to household income; although more people qualify for subsidies under the ARP, some still do not).
+Let’s look at a hypothetical example for Kelly, a single 35-year-old applicant who doesn’t qualify for subsidies (even under the ARP and Inflation Reduction Act, this is possible; it depends on the cost of the benchmark plan relative to household income; although more people qualify for subsidies now, some still do not).
 She’s considering three different plans – one Bronze, one Silver, and one Gold.
 All of them cover preventive care at no charge, as required by the ACA.

 For this comparison, we’re assuming the Gold plan is more expensive than the Silver plan.
 But since 2018, that hasn’t always been the case, due to the cost of cost-sharing reductions (CSR) being added to Silver plan premiums in many states.

-- The Bronze plan is $270/month, and has a $7,500 deductible with all claims applied to the deductible.
-After the deductible, Kelly would pay 40% of her claims until she reaches an $8,550 maximum out-of-pocket.
+- The Bronze plan is $270/month, and has a $8,500 deductible with all claims applied to the deductible.
+After the deductible, Kelly would pay 40% of her claims until she reaches a $9,100 maximum out-of-pocket.

 We can easily calculate the worst-case scenario for the three plans: Multiply the premium by 12 months, and add it to the maximum out-of-pocket to see the total financial exposure for each plan: